MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-r-client-windows.md

 #Install Microsoft R Client on Windows

-Microsoft R Client is a free tool to enable data scientists to connect to and explore production data as well as create models and algorithms using ScaleR APIs.
-When you install R Client, you get the same enhanced R packages and connectivity tools that are provided in Microsoft R Server.
-And while R Client can be used on its own, you can benefit from the hybrid memory, disk scalability, performance and speed when you push the compute context to a Microsoft R Server instance.
+Microsoft R Client is a free, data science tool that runs locally on your computer and allows you to do high performance analytics.
+R Client is built on top of Microsoft R Open so you can use any open source R packages to build your analytics.
+Additionally, R Client introduces the powerful ScaleR technology and its proprietary functions to benefit from parallelization and remote computing.
 R client is optimized to work with all Microsoft R Server versions.
-For a comparison of R Client and R Server, see the [Microsoft R Getting Started Guide](microsoft-r-getting-started.md)
+For a side by side comparison of R features in Microsoft R Server, R Client, and R Open, [see here](index.md#compare-prods).

 >Currently, Microsoft R Client is available only on Windows.